-The Federal Investment Tax Credit (ITC), commonly known as the Solar Tax Credit, is one of the biggest draws for homeowners turning to solar energy.
+The Residential Clean Energy Credit, commonly known as the Solar Tax Credit, is one of the biggest draws for homeowners turning to solar energy.
 This residential energy credit can save you a lot of money in taxes, but you must make a proper claim using Form 5695 to receive that money.

 If you’re wondering, “How do I fill out Form 5695 to claim the Solar Tax Credit?” then this article is for you.
 With these step-by-step Form 5695 instructions, you can better understand the process for receiving the credit you deserve.

 Form 5695 is the document you submit to get a credit on your tax return for installing solar panels on your home.
-We commonly think of Tax Form 5695 as the Solar Investment Tax Credit Form.
+We commonly think of Tax Form 5695 as the Residential Clean Energy Credit Form.

 You can request a copy of Form 5695 from the Internal Revenue Service (IRS) Website, and also review their Form 5695 instructions.